lauslim12/Asuna/README.md

 Authors: Nicholas Dwiarto Wirasbawa, M. Dzulfiqar Ramadhan Wibawanto, Albert Kosasi, Seng Hansun.

+## Disclaimer

+Project Asuna is **strictly non-commercial** and is used for **education and research purposes only**.
+You can use this as a base if you want to create a scalable system with the accompanying tech stack, but please do not use this project 'as it is' in your production scenarios.
+All of the assets in this website are dummy data and dummy assets, and all rights reserved to their original owners of the assets.

 ## Introduction

 Coworking space is one of the newest business trends in Indonesia and Asian countries in general (Bouncken, 2016).
 One of the most important metric that we have to understand in order for these kinds of business to flourish is the community of the coworking space.
 People enjoy coworking spaces with great facilities and good communities (Seo, 2017).
 If handled correctly, coworking space could make people feel connected to one another and cause them to enjoy the environment, and even create new social circles along the way (Bianchi, 2018).